 Regular home visits enable regular monitoring of the patient's health, ensuring timely adjustments to the treatment plan.

-Domiciliary hospitalization involves skilled healthcare professionals, including doctors and nurses, providing expert care at the patient’s home.
+Domiciliary hospitalisation involves skilled healthcare professionals, including doctors and nurses, providing expert care at the patient's home.

-Is Domiciliary Hospitalization Covered Under My Health Insurance Policy?
+Is Domiciliary Hospitalisation Covered Under My Health Insurance Policy?

-The costs associated with domiciliary hospitalization can be broadly categorized into two types.
+The costs associated with domiciliary hospitalisation can be broadly categorised into two types.

 1. The Basic Costs:

-As mentioned earlier, domiciliary hospitalization may be included as a bundled feature in your policy, or you can purchase it as an additional rider.
-In case of the former, it can be rather difficult to find out the exact cost or the premium charged against such an inclusion.
-If however, you purchase it as an add-on rider, your insurer will clearly mention the cost associated with adding the rider.
+As mentioned earlier, domiciliary hospitalisation may be included as a bundled feature in your policy, or you can purchase it as an additional rider.
+In the case of the former, it can be rather difficult to find out the exact cost or the premium charged against such an inclusion.
+If, however, you purchase it as an add-on rider, your insurer will clearly mention the cost associated with adding the rider.

 2. The Claim/Settlement Costs:

-Example Explaining How Claim Limits Work For Domiciliary Hospitalization Coverage
+Example Explaining How Claim Limits Work For Domiciliary Hospitalisation Coverage

-Let’s say you have a Health Insurance policy with domiciliary hospitalization as an included benefit.
+Let's say you have a Health Insurance policy with domiciliary hospitalisation as an included benefit.
 This policy comes with a sum insured of ₹20,00,000.
-Your insurer has set aside 10% of the policy’s sum insured, i.e., ₹200,00 as the amount you can claim towards domiciliary hospitalization coverage.
+Your insurer has set aside 10% of the policy's sum insured, i.e., ₹200,00 as the amount you can claim towards domiciliary hospitalisation coverage.

 The insurer may ask you to either provide original bills on a weekly/fortnightly basis and release the payment in tranches, paying off part of the total ₹200,000 you are eligible for coverage.
 Alternatively, you may be required to send the total final bill to the insurer once the patient has recovered.